moj-analytical-services/OPG/Strategic_modelling.md

     10. Investigate more regarding where supervision fees are subsidised by our enhanced LPA fee.
 Also understanding the level of legal challenge to it and considering the legal risks.
     11. Concern around scope for looking at and fees, and who pays a fee and what fee they pay, then you know the moment the data is not adequate to be able to do that.
     12. There are a Cost recovery model when it comes to fees, we need to understand the cost of our services.
 This is being led by OPG finance colleagues and MoJ as well, Pippa Jones.
 Legal will be heavily involved in the fees, work and generally across all of our policy work.
     13. How many cases there are, the dates they were born, the details about the individuals concerned.
 Be cautioned linking that on to external data sets without thinking very carefully about, I mean, what can you tell about somebody based on their name and the care home that they are in their age?
-Manual data collection and missing information in the data and check whether they are fit for the purpose. because the alternative was to have a very expensive and complex data collection exercise where you then have to go and ask lots of vulnerable people, all their deputies, lots of personal information about themselves.
+Manual data collection and missing information in the data and check whether they are fit for the purpose because the alternative was to have a very expensive and complex data collection exercise where you then have to go and ask lots of vulnerable people, all their deputies, lots of personal information about themselves.
 On the example on the court order, because they might have had a deputyship for 10-15 years or more, whatever their financial status was, then is probably not what it is now.

 &nbsp;